longlb/journaling/README.md

 # journaling

+DEPRECATED NOW.
+BEING REWRITTEN IN C TO MATCH LINUX BINARIES.

 Done for now since it fits all my needs.
 May go back if I really want to complete the other tasks.

 **Need this in the .bashrc file:**